Handley Page H.P.42: G-AAXD Horatius

 G-AAXD was named after Horatius, a Roman hero.
 Horatius first flew on 6 November 1931.
-Horatius can briefly be seen in action in the film Air Outpost and the 1937 film Stolen Holiday.
+Horatius can briefly be seen in action in the film Air Outpost, and good footage appears of it in the 1935 film Her Last Affaire and the 1937 film Stolen Holiday.
 On 9 December 1937, Horatius was struck by lightning while crossing the Channel from Paris to Croydon.
 A precautionary landing was made at Lympne where minor damage was found on the wing.
 In September 1938, Horatius suffered damage to its port undercarriage and lower port wing in a forced landing also at Lympne.
 The aircraft was repaired and returned to service, before being impressed by the RAF in the Second World War.
 Returning from France on 7 November 1939, the aircraft was unable to find its destination at Exeter due to bad weather and was forced to make an emergency landing at Tiverton Golf Course during which, it hit two trees and was destroyed.
 A four-bladed wooden propeller from the aircraft was salvaged and was on display at the Croydon Airport Visitor Centre, situated in the former Croydon Airport terminal building.